GoogleCloudPlatform/compute-image-packages/README.md

 Users of Google provided images may configure the guest environment behaviors using a configuration file.
 To make configuration changes, add settings to `/etc/default/instance_configs.cfg.template`.
-Settings are not overridden in the guest.
+If you are attempting to change the behavior of a running instance, run `/usr/bin/google_instance_setup` before reloading the affected daemons.

 Linux distributions looking to include their own defaults can specify settings in `/etc/default/instance_configs.cfg.distro`.
 These settings will not override